 Most of the people that visit Spain focus on cultural activities… because Spain has so much to offer!
 This country has some of the most important architectural and artistic heritage of the world.
 In Spain, you can find Egyptian temples, Roman ruins, and Moorish palaces… all in the same country!
 Spain is home of 45 UNESCO World Heritage sites… all waiting for you to visit them.

 With places like The Alhambra in Granada, Sagrada Familia in Barcelona, and all the interesting buildings made by Gaudí in Barcelona, you’ll never stop being amazed if you’re interested in architecture.
-For the art lovers, there are also many options.
+For art lovers, there are also many options.
 Imagine being in the place where Salvador Dalí created his art!
 Or imagine being face to face to Las Meninas by Diego Velázquez in the Museo del Prado or to the works of art by Pablo Picasso.
-And if you’re into architecture and art, the Guggenheim in Bilbao is a must see.
+And if you’re into architecture and art, the Guggenheim in Bilbao is a must-see.
+Check our list of the best museums in Spain to have a broader idea of what you can visit in Spain!

 Also, don’t miss Flamenco, a style of dance and music that originated in Andalusia (southern Spain) and that has its roots in Spain’s Romani gypsy community.